osgi/osgi.enroute.site/_FAQ/200-resolving.md

 Each approach has its drawbacks:
 * Resolving is an NP complete problem so resolution times quickly become long when the repository becomes large
-* Without appropriate tooling many small tightly scoped repositories - while in principle a good idea - can become an management burden.
+* Without appropriate tooling many small tightly scoped repositories - while in principle a good idea - can become a management burden.

-Hence usually a small number of _curated_ repositories, each aligned to each Organisational business unit, is usually a good compromise.
+Hence usually a small number of _curated_ repositories, each aligned to each Organizational business unit, is usually a good compromise.

 The relationship between Repositories and the Resolution process is shown: